tomsquest/intellij-master-presentation/README.md

 A keyboard **championship** is given:

 * Each correct response gives a +1
-* The top 3 scorers win a yoyos
+* The top 3 scorers win a yoyo
 * One random of the remaining player also wins a yoyo (encourage participation)

 ## Swag